twbs/bootstrap/site/content/docs/5.3/components/buttons.md

 </div>
 {{< /example >}}

 Additional utilities can be used to adjust the alignment of buttons when horizontal.
-Here we've taken our previous responsive example and added some flex utilities and a margin utility on the button to right align the buttons when they're no longer stacked.
+Here we've taken our previous responsive example and added some flex utilities and a margin utility on the button to right-align the buttons when they're no longer stacked.

 {{< example >}}
 <div class="d-grid gap-2 d-md-flex justify-content-md-end">